169th Fighter Wing: Global war on terrorism

+157th Expeditionary Fighter Squadron F-16C returns to Kandahar Airfield after flying a mission in support of OEF] (Note: Aircraft is General Dynamics F-16C block 52 Fighting Falcon, serial 93-0549 Taken on 1 June 2012.)

 In 2002, aircraft and personnel from the 169th deployed to Southwest Asia in support of Operation Enduring Freedom (OEF) and participated directly in combat operations.
-Also that year, 50 South Carolina ANG airmen, then assigned to the 240th Combat Communications Squadron, deployed to Central Asia for six months in support of the Global War on Terrorism, and the 245th ATCS deployed to Afghanistan in support of Operation Enduring Freedom.
+Also that year, 50 South Carolina ANG airmen, then assigned to the 240th Combat Communications Squadron, deployed to Central Asia for six months in support of the global war on terrorism, and the 245th ATCS deployed to Afghanistan in support of Operation Enduring Freedom.

 In 2003, nearly 400 Airmen from the 169th and all its F-16s were mobilized and deployed to Southwest Asia as part of what became Operation Iraqi Freedom (OIF).
-The 169th was attached to the 379th Air Expeditionary Wing, stationed Al' Udied Air Base in Qatar, and flew more than 400 combat missions (performing the Suppression and Destruction of Enemy Air Defenses mission and flying numerous precision bombing missions over Iraq.
+The 169th was attached to the 379th Air Expeditionary Wing, stationed at Al' Udeid Air Base in Qatar, and flew more than 400 combat missions performing the Suppression and Destruction of Enemy Air Defenses mission and flying numerous precision bombing missions over Iraq.